deeksha004/Digital-Image-Processing/DIP_Paper_Implementation_slic/README.md

 ### Ubuntu 16.04

-To Implement Existing Superpixel Algorithms
+Follow the below steps to implement the SLIC Superpixel Algorithms Paper:

 1. Clone the repository
 2. Implement Existing Superpixel Algorithms